hmrc/upscan-initiate/README.md

 * If the file fails a check, a notification is sent to the consuming service containing information on the failed check.
 The file is unavailable for retrieval
 * If the consuming service fails to respond to the callback request (e.g. the consuming service is down, the consuming service answered with an HTTP status code other than 2xx), the callback will be retried up to a maximum of 30 retries.
 The time interval between the retries is 60 seconds
 Configuration of these values is here (https://github.com/hmrc/upscan-infrastructure/blob/master/modules/sqs/main.tf)

+Please view the [Upscan Service & Flow Overview in Confluence](https://confluence.tools.tax.service.gov.uk/pages/viewpage.action?pageId=101663507) for a more visual representation.

 [[Back to the top]](#top)